Stillpoint-Software/.github/profile/README.md

 # Open Source

-We have built several projects to help boost your development productivity:
+We have built several open-source projects to help boost your development productivity:

 - Hyperbee.Pipeline: Easily create async workflows using composable pipelines, and middleware that empowers seamless integration and streamlined processing of asynchronous tasks.